taraweling/Cicada3301/README.md

 –––––––––––––––––––––––––––––––––––––––––

-Our game is not yet everything we envisioned, but we haveve written the following parts:
+Our game is not yet everything we envisioned; We have written the following
+parts:

 -me command
 -inspect command